PEZ/nrepl-pprint-datomic/README.md

-# datomic
+# pretty printing datomic results

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project for figuring out pretty printing of Datomic results.

 ## Usage

-FIXME
+Evaluate the `comment` form in `src/nrepl_pprint_datomic/core.clj` with various `pprint` methods, and behold.

 ## License